 ART & SOCIAL JUSTICE APPRENTICESHIP

-This summer, the Apprenticeship for Art & Social Justice of Harwood Art Center completed UNIDOS, the first public sculpture built in collaboration with community for Mesa Verde Park.
+In the summer of 2019, the Apprenticeship for Art & Social Justice of Harwood Art Center completed UNIDOS, the first public sculpture built in collaboration with community for Mesa Verde Park.
 This sculpture is Apprenticeship’s inaugural public art project.

 The UNIDOS sculpture is an abstracted butterfly form.
 The structure hovers over park patrons creating a shady, calming space during the day, and offering light at night through solar powered LEDs.
 The underside of its canopy is adorned with a multitude of handcrafted, colorful butterflies that are attached on kinetic hardware, creating a dynamic moving texture.
 The top of the sculpture will also serve as a water catchment system, providing water for plants below.